KillianDavitt/docker-nebula/nebula.md

             fmt.Printf("hello, world\n")
         }
     ```
-    and execute the following command (don't forget that the environment variables we added above must be active in your shell):
+    and execute the following command:

-        $ go install github.com/[your Github username]/hello
-        $ $GOPATH/bin/hello
-        hello, world
+        go run hello.go

     If you see `hello, world` as above, then you have Go installed.